hgroenenboom/Phase-rotation-experiment/README.md

 # Phase Rotation Experiment

-Testing out FFT phase manipulation for phase rotation in audio signals.
+This project explores the manipulation of FFT phase for phase rotation in audio signals.

 ![Screenshot](./screenshot.png "Screenshot")

-Currently tested phase rotation using FFTs on
+Currently, phase rotation can be inspected using:
-- sinewaves
+- Sinewaves
-- noise
+- Noise
-- squarewaves
+- Squarewaves
-- sawtoothwaves
+- Sawtoothwaves
-- a mixture of above.
+- Mixtures of the above.

-To easily manipulate audio signals I've used the JUCE framework.
-Not much time has been spent on extensibility or performance.
-Binaries of the applicaion can be found inside the ```Builds``` folder.
+This project uses JUCE to facilitate easy audio signal manipulation.
+This project is written as a quick side project, so minimal attention has been given to extensibility and performance.
+You can find application binaries in the `Builds` folder if you don't want to build yourself.

 ## Features
 - Waveform selection
 - FFT size selection
-- Visual feedback on timedomain and frequency domain
+- Visual feedback in both time and frequency domains
-- UI visual preference settings

 ## Purpose
-In order to develop a better understanding of phase and magnitude relations to time domain signals, I wanted to gain some simple intuitive insight in how the frequency domain & time domain influence eachother.
+The primary goal is to develop a better understanding of the relationships between phase, magnitude, and time domain signals.
+This software aims to provide simple and intuitive insights into how the frequency domain and time domain influence each other.
+Main areas of interest:
-This software is designed to gain insight on relations such us:
-- Timedomain transients and frequency domain phase
+- Time domain transients and frequency domain phase
-- Non circular (frequencies in between bins) fft input and frequency response
+- Non-circular (frequencies between bins) FFT input and frequency response

-## Possible future features
+## Potential Future Features
-- Waveform, phase and magnitude editing
+- Waveform, phase, and magnitude editing
 - Real-imaginary plot